dfinity/agent-js/.github/CONTRIBUTING.md

 </details>

-## Publishing Packages to NPM and Publishing Documentation
+## Publishing Packages to NPM

 Once you've initiated a release process, the resulting pull request from the `release/...` branch to the `main` branch needs to be reviewed.
-Upon merging, it automatically triggers the `publish.yml` workflow, which handles publishing the new version to NPM, along with updating documentation and changelog.
+Upon merging, it automatically triggers the [`publish.yml`](../.github/workflows/publish.yml) workflow, which handles publishing the new version to NPM, along with updating documentation and changelog.

 <details>
 <summary>